viamrobotics/docs/docs/fleet/fragments.md

 ## Modify the config of a machine that uses a fragment

+If you need to modify the config of one or a few machines that use a fragment, you can overwrite fields of the fragment.

 When you add a fragment to a machine, the configuration of components and services included in a fragment are _read-only_.
 Any changes made by overwriting them do not change the fragment itself.

 If you need to make changes to all machines that use a fragment, you must modify the fragment itself.

-If you need to modify the config of just one machine that uses a fragment, you have two options:

-- Use `fragment_mods` in your machine's config to overwrite certain fields of the fragment.
-- Copy and paste the contents of the fragment, remove the link to the fragment itself, then modify the config as needed.
-  - If you use this method, future updates to the fragment _will not_ be automatically pushed to your machine.

 {{% alert title="Support Notice" color="note" %}}

-`fragment_mods` are _not_ supported for the modification of [trigger](/configure/triggers/) configuration.
+Fragment overwrites are _not_ supported for the modification of [trigger](/configure/triggers/) configuration.
 You can create a trigger with a fragment but you cannot modify it with `fragment_mods`.

 {{% /alert %}}

-### Use `fragment_mods`

 {{< tabs >}}
 {{% tab name="Config Builder" %}}

+To overwrite fields of a fragment, make edits to the component or service configuration just as you would for a non-fragment {{< glossary_tooltip term_id="resource" text="resource" >}}.

 When you make edits to the configuration of component or service that was configured using a fragment, the Viam app builder automatically adds an overwrite to your config.
 If you have made edits, you will see an **edited from FRAGMENT NAME** indicator in the upper right corner of the edited component or service card.